xiangzhemeng/EPFL-Applied-Data-Analysis-2017/README.md

 **Reviews Analysis**:
 * How to define the positive review and negative review of books and categorize the reivews based on that?
-* What’s the difference between the styles of people’s reviews (e.g. words used, length of reviews, etc.) on two versions of books?
+* What’s the difference between the styles of people’s reviews (e.g. type of words used, length of reviews, etc.) on two versions of books?

 **Comprehensive Analysis**:
 * What are the advantages of these two versions respectively based on the reviews and ratings?
 * Is there any inner connection between the properties of a book and the version chosen?
 We are going to classify books on the basis of several dimensions in order to help choose a better version for readers.

 **Kindle**:
 * How to make some valid amendments for Kindle?
 (This is a potential research question because currently we haven’t seen the content of the dataset.
-If there are a large number of reviews which give us feedback concerning the user experience of Kindle itself instead of the reading experience of Kindle books, we will make some reasonable suggestions for Kindle itself as well.)
+If there are a large number of reviews which give us feedback concerning the user experience of Kindle itself, we will make some reasonable suggestions for the ebook reader as well.)

 # Dataset
-**Name**: Amazon reviews
+**Name**: Amazon product data

 **Source**: http://jmcauley.ucsd.edu/data/amazon/